Creatorpravin/JavaScriptGrammar/Evaluation2/algorithm_pseudocode.md

 ## 7. Difference between map, reduce and filter methods?
 With an example
 ### **map**
 ### Algorithm:
-step 1: initialize strict mode in globally and array with input value stored variable persons.
+step 1: initialize strict mode in globally and array with input value stored variable personsAge.

-step 2: using map method perform multiply and stored in Age variable.
+step 2: using map method perform multiply and stored in ResultAge variable.

-step 3: print the Age.
+step 3: print the ResultAge.

 step 4: stop.
 ### Pseudocode:
 ```
 INIT "use strict";
-persons = INPUT
+personsAge = INPUT
-SET Age = persons.map(person => person * 10);
+SET ResultAge = personsAge.map(age => age * 10);
-PRINT (fullAge);
+PRINT (ResultAge);
 ```
 ### **reduce**
 ### Algorithm:
-step 1: initialize strict mode in globally and array with input value stored variable persons.
+step 1: initialize strict mode in globally and array with input value stored variable personsAge.

-step 2: using reduce method perform add the all persons age and stored in Age variable.
+step 2: using reduce method perform add the all persons age and stored in ResultAge variable.

-step 3: print the Age.
+step 3: print the ResultAge.

 step 4: stop.
 ### Pseudocode:
 ```
 INIT "use strict";
-persons = INPUT
+personsAge = INPUT
-SET Age = persons.reduce((person,next) => person + next);
+SET ResultAge = personsAge.reduce((age,next) => age + next);
-PRINT (Age);
+PRINT (ResultAge);
 ```
 ### **filter**
 ### Algorithm:
-step 1: initialize strict mode in globally and array with input value stored variable persons.
+step 1: initialize strict mode in globally and array with input value stored variable personsAge.

-step 2: using filter method check whether person age is greater than 18 or not and stored in Age variable.
+step 2: using filter method check whether person age is greater than 18 or not and stored in ResultAge variable.

-step 3: print the Age.
+step 3: print the ResultAge.

 step 4: stop.
 ### Pseudocode:
 ```
 INIT "use strict";
-persons = INPUT
+personsAge = INPUT
-SET fullAge = persons.filter(person => person >= 18);
+SET ResultAge = personsAge.filter(age => age >= 18);
-PRINT (Age);
+PRINT (ResultAge);
 ```
 ## 8. Count Total number of zeros from 1 up to 50
 ### Algorithm:

 step 1: initialize strict mode in globally and variable start and end with input value, create two variable to store typeof input and convert input number to string and assign variable.

-step 2: check type of input equal to number and input is not a float value. if it true then go to next step. else go to step 8.
+step 2: check type of input equal to number.if it true go to next step.else goto step 9. input is not a float value. if it true then go to next step. else go to step 8.

 step 3: initialize variable count = 0.